What Is It about Autism and Food?September 27, 2013

 You can also build on a preferred food to gently expand a diet to include similar choices.
 So if your son insists on, say, Honeynut Cheerios, try offering him a similar cereal such as Multigrain Cheerios.
 It will help to have your child’s “buy-in” for this.
 So try making the new choice together at the supermarket when you’re both calm and away from the dining-room table.

 Finally, try to encourage flexibility around trying new foods.
 Away from mealtime, discuss how his favorite food can be his “Plan A” choice for mealtime, but that it may not always be available.
 So he’ll need a “Plan B” that he agrees will be acceptable.
-(These types of strategies can be found in Unstuck and on Target: An Executive Function Curriculum to Improve Flexibility for Children with Autism Spectrum Disorders.)

 Also see my previous blog on autism and food aversions, “Encouraging Picky Eaters with Autism to Try New Foods,” and psychologist Jennifer Bass’ presentation on feeding plans at Autism Speaks 2013 National Conference for Families and Professionals.